-Click and drag between handles on any side to skew the object.
+Click and drag between handles on the top or side to skew the object.

 Click a corner handle and drag to resize both height and width at once.

 Press Shift while dragging a corner handle to maintain the original height-to-width ratio in the resized object (called "constraining").